nerdnik/PyCliqueTop_2023/README.md

 (5) persistence_diagrams_2_betti_curves()

+(6) plot_betti_curves()

 Both (1) compute_betti_curves() and (2) matrix_2_betti_curves() take a symmetric matrix as input, call on (3), (4), and (5), and return Betti curves.
-The main difference is in the additional optional input parameters to these two functions.
+The main difference is the flexibility provided by the optional input parameters to these two functions.
 (1) compute_betti_curves() allows the user to specify whether the input matrix is a similarity or dissimilarity matrix (ex. correlations or distances) yet computes the Rips complex in its entirety.
-(2) matrix_2_betti_curves() assumes that the input is a dissimilarity matrix yet allows the user to specify a threshold at which to terminate the construction of the Rips complex.
+(2) matrix_2_betti_curves() assumes that the input is a dissimilarity (ex. distance) matrix yet allows the user to specify a threshold at which to terminate the construction of the Rips complex, alleviating computational demands.
 Both (1) and (2) allow the user to set a maximum homological dimension up to which to compute the persistent homology.